OptimizationGameTheory/benchmarks/README.md

 Advancing the current framework can be approached along several complementary axes:

 - **Parameter Tuning:**
-Future work will explore adaptive strategies for dynamically adjusting penalty parameters (μ) and regularization terms (λ).
+Future work will explore adaptive strategies for dynamically adjusting penalty parameters ($\mu$) and regularization terms ($\lambda$).
 Such adaptive schemes could automatically balance the trade-off between constraint enforcement and objective minimization, thereby enhancing convergence rates and solution accuracy.

 - **Algorithmic Enhancements:**
 The incorporation of advanced optimization techniques is a promising avenue.
 Implementing quasi-Newton methods (e.g., BFGS and L-BFGS) and integrating trust-region frameworks could provide improved convergence behavior, particularly in problems where the Hessian information is unreliable.
 Additionally, exploring variants of stochastic gradient descent may prove beneficial in handling large-scale or noisy optimization scenarios.